duerdod/voyado_draft/README.md

 # @jetshop/flight-voyado

-In dev, create symlinks for React, React-DOM, @jetshop/core
+In dev, create symlinks for React, React-DOM, @jetshop/core from shop dependencies.